 The Renault RS01 never won a race.
-Not much to write about, then?
-But, winning is not everything - even in Formula One!
-The RS01 was one of the most important GP cars ever built.
-That is because of what it brought to the sport ... money!
-In the Sixties, the cash-stoked spectacle of today's billion-dollar industry, was but a glint in a financier's eye.
-Then, F1 was about gas, grease - and the spirit of motoring.
-It was not that far removed from the cars and parts that could be viewed in any well-appointed showroom.
+But, it was one of the most important F1 cars ever built.
+That is because of what it brought to the sport … money!
+In the Sixties, the cash-stoked spectacle of today\’s billion-dollar industry, was but a glint in a banker\’s eye.
+Then, F1 was about gas, grease – and the spirit of racing.
+The cars on the grid were not so far removed from those that could be viewed in any well-appointed showroom.
 Souped-up, of course – but not radically different on a technical level.
 For better or worse, the Renault RS01 changed that status quo for good.
 In the Seventies, grease started going global – and not just in the cinema queues.
 Grease – as in the glamour of GP racing.
-For a financier – and his suit – that was worth risking the odd oil stain on a suit!
+For a financier – and his suit – that was worth risking the odd oil stain!

-Renault's RS01 set a trend.
-The Gallic giant's commitment to F1 led fellow manufacturers to do likewise.
-Alfa Romeo, Honda, BMW et al. - they would all want a piece of the F1 pie!
-It was the mid-'60s when Renault spotted a shot at the big time.
-A 'blue riband' 3-litre Formula was in the offing.
-Motorsport's governing body had given the green light to supercharged, and turbocharged cars .... so long as they had no more than half the capacity of their normally-aspirated rivals, they were good to go.
-In engineering terms, Renault saw a chance to position themselves at the cutting edge of engineering!
+The Renault RS01, then, was a catalyst.
+The Gallic giant\’s commitment to F1 forced fellow manufacturers to do likewise.
+Alfa Romeo, Honda, BMW et al – they would all want a piece of the F1 pie!
+It was the mid-\’60s when Renault spotted a shot at the big time.
+A \’blue riband\’ 3-litre Formula was in the offing.
+Motorsport\’s governing body gave the green light to super- and turbo-charged cars.
+So long as they had no more than half the capacity of their normally-aspirated rivals, they were good to go.
+In engineering terms, Renault saw a chance to position themselves at the cutting edge.
 They chose to go the turbocharged route.
 The Renault team were already in F2.
-As a result, they had a tidy two-litre V6 on its bench.
-Pared back to 1.5 litres - and duly turbocharged – the V6 was ready for F1.
+As a result, they had a tidy two-litre V6 at their disposal.
+Pared back to 1.5-litres, as per the regulations – and duly turbocharged – the V6 was ready for F1.
 Especially when it had been slotted into a super-stiff chassis – designed by Andre de Cortanze and Jean-Pierre Jabouille.
 Hey, Jabouille even doubled up as driver!

-In theory, the RS01 should have been pace-setting.
+In theory, the RS01 should have been setting the pace.
 It made substantially more power than its rivals.
-In practice, though, it was a mixed bag.
-The downside was poor reliability.
-Added to that, was 'turbo lag'.
-The charge was far from light-switch sharp!
-That made the car a real handful - even for a driver of Jabouille's talent.
-Improvements were made ... but the RS01 'did not finish' too many times!
-Fourth place points eventually came - at the '78 US GP.
-A year later, Jabouille put the RS01 on pole - at Kyalami, South Africa.
-To be fair, that was largely because the non-turbocharged cars were suffering high altitude sickness!
+In practice, though, things were not so straightforward.
+The car\’s Achilles heel was poor reliability.
+Add to that, \’turbo lag\’.
+Its \’kick-in\’ was far from light-switch sharp.
+That unpredictability made the RS01 a real handful – even for a driver of Jabouille\’s talent.
+Improvements were made – but still, the RS01 \’Did Not Finish\’ too many times.
+Fourth place points did eventually come – at the \’78 US GP.
+A year later, Jabouille even put the RS01 on pole – at Kyalami, South Africa.
+To be fair, that was largely because the non-turbocharged cars were suffering a case of high altitude sickness!
 At any rate, the pole did not convert to victory.
-Jabouille would go on to win - in the Renault RS10, complete with \’ground effect\’ aerodynamics.
-No, the RS01\’s claim to fame was that it was a game-changer - spawning a legacy of successors with turbocharged power.
-Those cars - and their constructors – reaped rewards the original did not.
+Jabouille would go on to win – but that was in the Renault RS10, complete with \’ground effect\’ aerodynamics.
+No, the RS01\’s claim to fame was that it was a game-changer.
+It spawned a succession of rivals with turbocharged power.
+Those cars – and their constructors – reaped rewards the original did not.
 The price of innovation!
 The turbocharged-era cars would, in due course, have their wild wings clipped.
 But not before the excitement – and money – they generated, had percolated worldwide.
 F1 moved up a gear.
 The Renault RS01 had set a trend!